jmb-oddbook/bikes_project/README.md

 #### Issues found in the data
 (1) Mapping of seasons:<br />
-The readme file states 1 = spring and the website states 1 = winter, putting March either at the end (3rd month) of winter or at the end of spring. both data sets (day.csv and hour.csv) have season #1 ranging from the 21 Dec to 21 Mar, thus mapping seasons astronomically.
+The readme file states 1 = spring and the website states 1 = winter, putting March either at the end (3rd month) of winter or at the end of spring.
+Both data sets (day.csv and hour.csv) have season #1 ranging from the 21 Dec to 21 Mar, thus mapping seasons astronomically.
 (Other ways of mapping seasons are according to religious conventions, meteorologically, or phaenologically according to the development of the plants).<br />
 Nevertheless, season #1 ought to be "winter".
 To better compare meteorological statistics and for climate comparisons the World Meteorologial Organization (WMO) lets all seasons start at the beginning of a month.
 For the WMO spring thus begins on the 1st of March.<br>
 In this data analysis the recommendations of the WMO were followed, and the seasons were remapped based on the month recorded in the instance.